 Example.
-Bill Smith, age 65, began receiving retirement benefits in 2020, under a joint and survivor annuity.
-Bill's annuity starting date is January 1, 2020.
-The benefits are to be paid over the joint lives of Bill and his wife, Kathy, age 65.
-Bill had contributed \$31,000 to a qualified plan and had received no distributions before the annuity starting date.
-Bill is to receive a retirement benefit of \$1,200 a month, and Kathy is to receive a monthly survivor benefit of \$600 upon Bill's death.
+Jean Smith, age 65, began receiving retirement benefits in 2022, under a joint and survivor annuity.
+Jean's annuity starting date is January 1, 2022.
+The benefits are to be paid over the joint lives of Jean and their spouse, Courtney, age 65.
+Jean had contributed \$31,000 to a qualified plan and had received no distributions before the annuity starting date.
+Jean is to receive a retirement benefit of \$1,200 a month, and Courtney is to receive a monthly survivor benefit of \$600 upon Jean's death.

-Bill must use the Simplified Method to figure his taxable annuity because his payments are from a qualified plan and he is under age 75.
-See the illustrated Worksheet 2-A, Simplified Method Worksheet, later.
+Jean must use the Simplified Method to figure their taxable annuity because the payments are from a qualified plan and they are under age 75.
 You can find a blank version of this worksheet in Pub.
-575. (The references in the illustrated worksheet are to sections in Pub.
-575.)
+575.